conversejs/converse.js/docs/source/configuration.rst

 on the XMPP network.
 It looks like an email address, but it's used for instant messaging instead.

-This value needs to be provided when using the :ref:`keepalive` option.
+This value needs to be provided when using the :ref:`keepalive` option together with `prebind`_.

 .. _`keepalive`: